viyh/whisper/README.md

 ## Updates ##

-* Simplify crypto
-* Use SHA256 hashes for item paths
+* Complete rewrite for pluggable storage backends
 * Use bcrypt for password hashing
-* Complete rewrite for pluggable storage backends
 * Storage cleaner runs periodically in background
 * Better logging and debugging
 * Run as unprivileged user
+* Simplify crypto
+* Use SHA256 hashes for item paths
+* Use CDN JS libs

 ## To Do ##